- Premiums increased to around EUR 9.4 billion (+3.7 percent)

 Proposed dividend increase

-Earnings per share increased slightly year-on-year to EUR 2.23 in 2017 (2016: EUR 2.16).
+Earnings per share increased marginally year-on-year to EUR 2.23 in 2017 (2016: EUR 2.16).
 Based on the good results achieved, the Managing Board will propose to the Annual General Meeting that the dividend for the financial year 2017 be increased from EUR 0.80 in the previous year to EUR 0.90 per share.
 This corresponds to an increase of 12.5 percent and a dividend payout ratio of 38.7 percent (2016: 35.6 percent).
-The dividend policy pursued by VIG since 2005 remains unchanged, which provides for a minimum distribution of 30 percent of net Group profits after minority interests.
+VIG continues to follow the dividend policy it has used since 2005, which provides for a minimum distribution of 30 percent of net Group profits after minority interests.

 The information in this press release for the financial year 2017 is based on preliminary and unaudited data.
 The final information for the financial year 2017 will be published in the Group Annual Report on 18 April 2018 on the website www.vig.com.